MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

 This occurs even if you correctly enable volume resizing on the source server using `Set-SRGroup -Name rg01 -AllowVolumeResize $TRUE`.

-This issue was fixed in Cumulative Update for Windows 10 Version 1607 and Windows Server 2016: December 9, 2016 (KB3201845).
+This issue was fixed in Cumulative Update for Windows 10, version 1607 (Anniversary Update) and Windows Server 2016: December 9, 2016 (KB3201845).

 ## Attempting to grow a replicated volume fails due to missing step
 If you attempt to resize a replicated volume on the source server without setting `-AllowResizeVolume $TRUE` first, you will receive the following errors: